felipead/cassandra-logger/README.md

 ### Create Triggers

-For each column family you want to log, you need to create a trigger using the following CQL statement:
+For each table you want to log, you need to create a trigger using the following CQL statement:

         CREATE TRIGGER <trigger_name> ON <table> USING 'org.apache.cassandra.logger.LoggerTrigger';